noahseis/webrtc2sip/readme_install_walkthrough.txt

 	 -svn checkout http://webrtc2sip.googlecode.com/svn/trunk/ webrtc2sip
      - Make note that you will be using branch 2.0 for doubango-source

-3. Add using yast or "zypper in" and add the tools that are needed (Make sure all these are added) sudo yum install make libtool autoconf subversion git cvs wget libogg-devel gcc gcc-c++ pkgconfig libxml2-devel
+3. Add using yast and add the tools that are needed (Make sure all these are added) Use phrase search in yast to find these packages to install. sudo yum install make libtool autoconf subversion git cvs wget libogg-devel gcc gcc-c++ pkgconfig libxml2-devel

 5. Building libsrtp